factorhouse/into/README.md

 It is based on real code that we have implemented more than once.

-Feel free to contact us to ask questions, we're here to help (to a degree!).
 There is no time-limit on this challenge, take as long or as little as you like.

 Once you are ready, reply to the email you received and come to our offices for a chat about your solution.